dr-you-group/TroyHira/README.md

 License
 =======
-The troy1.1 package is licensed under Apache License 2.0
+The TROYpackage package is licensed under Apache License 2.0

 Development
 ===========
-troy1.1 was developed in ATLAS and R Studio.
+TROYpackage was developed in ATLAS and R Studio.

 ### Development status